The Imaginary Unit Definitions Flashcards | Channels for Pearson+

 Imaginary Unit

-A mathematical concept defined as the square root of negative one, enabling the evaluation of square roots of negative numbers.Square Root
+A mathematical symbol representing the square root of negative one, enabling evaluation of square roots of negative numbers.Square Root

-A value that, when multiplied by itself, yields the original number; for negatives, requires the imaginary unit.Radical
+A value that, when multiplied by itself, yields the original number; for negatives, involves the imaginary unit.Negative Number

-A symbol used to denote the root of a number, commonly seen in expressions involving square roots.Imaginary Number

-A number that includes the imaginary unit, representing solutions to square roots of negative values.Whole Number

-A non-negative integer, often placed before the imaginary unit in simplified expressions.Negative Number

-A value less than zero, whose square root is not real without the imaginary unit.Positive Number
+A value less than zero; its square root is not real and requires the use of the imaginary unit.Radical

-A value greater than zero, whose square root is always a real number.Simplification
+A mathematical expression involving a root, such as a square root, often used in simplifying negative roots.Real Number

+A value that can represent a distance along a line; excludes roots of negative numbers.Imaginary Number

+A number formed by multiplying a real number by the imaginary unit, used to express roots of negatives.Simplification

-The process of rewriting mathematical expressions in a more concise or standard form, especially with radicals.Expression
+The process of rewriting an expression in a more concise or standard form, especially with radicals and imaginary units.Factorization

-The result obtained after evaluating or simplifying a mathematical problem or equation.Mathematician
+Breaking down a number or expression into products, often used to separate negative signs under radicals.Radical Expression

+An expression containing a root symbol, which may include real or imaginary components.Whole Number

+A non-negative integer, often written before the imaginary unit in simplified expressions.Standard Form

+A conventional way of writing expressions, such as placing the whole number before the imaginary unit and radical.Mathematician

-An individual who studies or works in the field of mathematics, often responsible for defining new concepts like the imaginary unit.Rule of Radicals
+A person who studies or specializes in mathematics, responsible for introducing the imaginary unit.Root Symbol

+A notation used to indicate the extraction of a root, such as a square root, in mathematical expressions.